 The key to developing maximum flavor for these Philly Cheesesteak Sloppy Joes is forming a deep brown crust when cooking the beef.
 Don't be in a hurry to break apart and stir the beef.
 Instead, let it cook without interference for a few minutes at a time so a proper crust can form.
 This will add a lot of flavor to the final dish.

-You can use any skillet for this recipe, however, a cast iron skillet (affiliate link) is ideal for browning.
+You can use any skillet for this recipe, however, a cast iron skillet is ideal for browning.
 Its thick construction is ideal for retaining heat and will always be one of the most versatile tools in your kitchen.
-People often want an easier method, and though I supose you can make Philly Cheesesteaks Sloppy Joes in the slow cooker, your effort will be rewarded with much deeper flavors from using a skillet.
+People often want an easier method, and though I suppose you can make Philly Cheesesteaks Sloppy Joes in the slow cooker, your effort will be rewarded with much deeper flavors from using a skillet.